Click plan to view in Google Maps

 housed George Washington during the 1777-8 Valley Forge

 encampment.
 (An inn by the same name appeared later, closer to Radnorville.)
-Washington's troops were camped approx 300yds south-west of Banjotown on cleared land now called "Camp Woods" while the Friends Meeting House, in what is now Ithan, was annexed as officers' quarters and a hospital.
+Washington's troops were camped approx 300yds south-west of Banjo Town on cleared land now memorialized by the name Camp Woods, while the Friends Meeting House, in what is now Ithan, was annexed as officers' quarters and a hospital.
 This was in the year of the Paoli Massacre, where 272 of Washington's men were killed, wounded or went missing, and just before the British seized Philadelphia.
 Others of Washington's US Army were simultaneously encamped several miles to the north-west at Valley Forge.

 Radnor suffered from the British during their occupancy of Philadelphia with many families having their livestock, crops and possessions confiscated, leaving them without provisions through the winter of 1777-8.
 Many skirmishes between British and Americans took place at this time.

-woods for another 100 years. |
+woods for another 100 years.

 roughly north/south.
-Twelve of the lots faced onto
+Twelve of them faced onto

 We